 Resolutions.
 We all make them.
 Every year, come January, we map out how much weight we are going to lose, what food we want to start eating- or stop eating, what habits we want to break, what trips we want to go on, or loans we plan to pay off.
 By the time December rolls back around, regrettably, we have failed to stick to our guns.
 This year, we’ll help you talk the talk AND walk the walk.
-Wouldn’t it be amazing if you could end 2018 knowing you went on that vacation of a lifetime, took care of some debt, and still had fun money left over?
-Follow our guide to planning a budget for 2018, and we’ll make sure this year is one of the most successful years.
+Wouldn’t it be amazing if you could end the year knowing you went on that vacation of a lifetime, took care of some debt, and still had fun money left over?
+Follow our guide to planning a budget, and we’ll make sure this year is one of the most successful years.
 Here’s how:

 1. Calculate your monthly income.